 - Profit derived from the sale of products or services for cryptocurrency

 Companies registered in Portugal dealing in cryptocurrency are taxed on capital gains (between 28 percent and 35 percent).
 In Portugal, tax is paid on a sliding scale, although many professionals considering moving tax residency to Portugal can also benefit from the non-habitual tax regime (NHR), which allows for exemptions and reductions in tax over a 10-year period for individuals of high cultural or economic worth.
 Investors in Portugal who have not been tax residents in the country for the previous five years can benefit from this scheme.

 Why is Portugal best for cryptocurrency traders?

-In many countries around the world, cryptocurrency investment and trading are facing ever-tightening regulation.
-This can cause problems specifically for investors in the US, where having American residence can create difficulties, especially during the coin mining process.
+In many countries around the world, cryptocurrency investment and trading are facing ever-tightening regulations.
+This can cause problems specifically for crypto investors in the US, where having American residence can create difficulties, especially during the coin mining process.

 Cryptocurrency regulation around the world

 Cryptocurrencies have come under increased scrutiny in many countries in recent years, particularly in countries such as the US, where there have been calls for increased regulation.